VictoriaMetrics/VictoriaMetrics/README.md

 - The query itself, together with the time range and step args passed to [/api/v1/query_range](https://docs.victoriametrics.com/keyConcepts.html#range-query).
 - The duration of the query execution.
 - The client address, who initiated the query execution.

+This information is obtained from the `/api/v1/status/active_queries` HTTP endpoint.

 ## Metrics explorer